 Co-Founder at Plato, Jean-Baptiste Coger (JB), held a session with CEO at Datadog, Olivier Pomel, at SaaStr Europa.
 Pomel focuses his talk on making your SaaS startup customer-centric.
 He talks about how event marketing has helped him integrate his engineering and sales teams.
 He also talks about product managers and ways to utilize them effectively.
 Lastly, he provides his piece of advice to all founders that are looking to become customer-centric.
 What’s your take?

-Also, if you didn’t attend SaaStr Europa, we’re having it again in 2019.
+Also, if you didn’t attend SaaStr Europa, we’re having it again this June, 2020.
 Don’t miss out on the chance to get your tickets. 🙂

 CEO @ Datadog | Olivier Pomel